-The British Transport Police (BTP) is subject to the section 11 duties set out in paragraph 4 of this chapter.
-In its role as the national police for the railways, the BTP can play an important role in safeguarding and promoting the welfare of children, especially in identifying and supporting children who have run away or who are truanting from school or who are being exploited by criminal gangs to move drugs and money.
+The British Transport Police (BTP) is subject to the section 11 duties set out in this chapter.
+In its role as the national police for the railways, the BTP can play an important role in safeguarding and promoting the welfare of children, especially in identifying and supporting children who have run away, are truanting from school or who are being exploited by criminal gangs to move drugs and money.

 The BTP should carry out its duties in accordance with its legislative powers.
-This includes removing a child to a suitable place using their police protection powers under the Children Act 1989 and the protection of children who are truanting from school using powers under the Crime and Disorder Act 1998.
+This includes removing a child to a suitable place using their police protection powers under the Children Act 1989, and the protection of children who are truanting from school using powers under the Crime and Disorder Act 1998.
 This involves, for example, the appointment of a designated independent officer in the instance of a child taken into police protection.

-The Prison Service is subject to the section 11 duties set out in paragraph 4 of this chapter.
+The Prison Service is subject to the section 11 duties set out in this chapter.
 It also has a responsibility to identify prisoners who are potential or confirmed ‘persons posing a risk to children’ (PPRC) and through assessment establish whether the PPRC presents a continuing risk to children whilst in prison custody, .
-Where an individual has been identified as presenting a risk of harm to children, the relevant prison establishment:
+Where an individual has been identified as a PPRC, the relevant prison establishment:

-HMP Public Protection Manual.
+HMP Public Protection Manual

-The management of an individual who presents a risk of harm to children will often be through a multi- disciplinary Interdepartmental Risk Management Team (IRMT).
+The management of an individual who presents a risk of harm to children will often be through a multidisciplinary Interdepartmental Risk Management Team (IRMT).

 Ministry of Justice Chapter 2, Section 2 of HM Prison Service Public Protection Manual.

 Probation services are provided by the National Probation Service (NPS) and 21 Community Rehabilitation Companies (CRCs).
-The NPS and CRCs are subject to the section 11 duties set out in paragraph 4 of this chapter.
+The NPS and CRCs are subject to the section 11 duties set out in this chapter.
 They are primarily responsible for working with adult offenders both in the community and in the transition from custody to community to reduce reoffending and improve rehabilitation.
-They are, therefore, well placed to identify offenders who pose a risk of harm to children as well as children who may be at heightened risk of involvement in (or exposure to) criminal or anti-social behaviour and of other poor outcomes due the offending behaviour of their parent/carer(s).
+During the course of their duties, probation staff come into contact with offenders who:

 The section 11 duty is conferred on the Community Rehabilitation Companies by virtue of contractual arrangements entered into with the Secretary of State.

-- a secure training centre;
+- A secure training centre;

-- a young offender institution;
+- A young offender institution;

-- a secure college.
+- A secure college/school.

-Each centre holding those aged under 18 should have in place an annually reviewed safeguarding children policy.
+Each centre holding those aged under 18 should have in place an annually- reviewed safeguarding children policy.
 The policy is designed to promote and safeguard the welfare of children and should cover all relevant operational areas as well as key supporting processes, which would include issues such as child protection, risk of harm, restraint, separation, staff recruitment and information sharing.
 A manager should be appointed and will be responsible for implementation of this policy.